vh-d/Rflow/README.md

 # Rflow

 Rflow is an R package providing R users with a general-purpose workflow framework.
-It is suitable for various purposes: from simple automation to building powerfull ETL tools.
+Rflow allows you to describe your data declaratively as objects with dependencies and does the heavy lifting for you.
+It is suitable for various purposes: from managing several simple automation scripts to building powerfull ETL pipelines.

 Rflow makes your data pipelines better organized and managable (worflow can be visualized, objects may have documentation and tags).

-It saves your time as your objects are rebuild only when its needed (also most objects are persistent over sessions).
+It saves your time as your objects are rebuild only when its needed (also objects are persistent over sessions).

 ## The idea